Ralim/IronOS/Documentation/Settings.md

 ### Setting: Power source

-When device is powered by a battery,this adjusts the low voltage threshold for when the unit should turns off the heater to protect the battery.
+When the device is powered by a battery, this adjusts the low voltage threshold for when the unit should turn off the heater to protect the battery.

 On device help text: